spluta/TimeStretch/README.md

 The NessStretch is a refinement of [Paul Nasca](http://www.paulnasca.com/)'s excellent [PaulStretch](http://hypermammut.sourceforge.net/paulstretch/) algorithm.
 PaulStretch uses a single frame size throughout the entire frequency range.
 The NessStretch's layered analysis bands are a better match for human frequency perception, and do a better job of resolving shorter, noisier high-frequency sounds (sibilance, snares, etc.).

-See the ICMC paper in this folder for more details.
+See the [ICMC paper](https://github.com/spluta/TimeStretch/blob/main/NessStretchICMC_Final.pdf) for more details.
+Or just run it and give it a listen.

 ## Installation

 ## Rust

-For an optimized version of the NessStretch, use the command-line Rust version, which can be installed via homebrew (mac only), by running:
+For an optimized version of the NessStretch, use the command-line Rust version, which can be installed in a couple of different ways:

+1) via homebrew (mac only), by running:

 ```
 brew tap spluta/ness_stretch